 ANTWAUN SARGENT: What inspired Love Is The Message, The Message Is Death?

 ARTHUR JAFA: That's a hard question to answer.
 It wasn't any sort of direct response to Trump and all this kind of stuff.
-I'm always making things, and I have this ongoing practice of compelling stuff that strikes me.
+I'm always making things, and I have this ongoing practice of compiling stuff that strikes me.
 Over the course of my life doing this, I've trained myself to do the opposite of what's human nature, and that is to recoil from things I don't like.
 Over the last few years of doing this, I've pushed myself to push toward things that disturb me.
 I've developed a habit of recording these things because these things often disappear.
 I've promised myself that I'll try to record the spiritual quality of the things that strike me.
-To a certain degree Love Is The Message grew out of [that] compelling practice.
+To a certain degree Love Is The Message grew out of [this] practice.

 SARGENT: How did you organize the imagery?